pyarmak/entrada-1x-docs/user/docs/assessment-evaluation/index.md

+#Getting Started with Assessment and Evaluation

 There are multiple tools available to facilitate assessment and evaluation through Entrada.

-* To create items and forms to assess leaner performance on tasks (e.g., clinical skills), use the assessment and evaluation module.
+* To create items and forms to assess learner performance on tasks (e.g., clinical skills), use the assessment and evaluation module.
 * To create items and forms to have learners evaluate courses, faculty, themselves, and other activities, use the assessment and evaluation module.
 * To create assessment items to use in small, low-stakes assessments use the quiz module.
 * To create assessment items to use for tests and exams use the exam module.